-The valuation date of a person who ceases to be an exempt person under paragraph 63, is the date on which that person ceases to be an exempt person.
+Under paragraph (a) of the definition of "valuation date" in paragraph 1, the valuation date of a person who ceases to be an exempt person under paragraph 63, is the date on which that person ceases to be an exempt person.

-Since all PBOs fall outside paragraph 63 with effect from the introduction of partial taxation of PBOs, the valuation date of PBOs in existence on 1 April 2006 will be the first day of their first year of assessment commencing on or after 1 April 2006.
+Since all PBOs fall outside paragraph 63 with effect from the introduction of partial taxation of PBOs, it follows that the valuation date of PBOs in existence on 1 April 2006 will be the first day of their first year of assessment commencing on or after 1 April 2006.
 For example, a PBO with a financial year ending on 31 March will have a valuation date of 1 April 2006, which is the commencement of its 2007 year of assessment.